Back to Blog

 Step 4: Evaluate Communication and Project Management

 Poor communication is the number one reason app development projects fail.
-The technical skill of the team is irrelevant if you cannot get clear answers, timely updates, and honest assessments of progress and problems.
+Technical skill does not matter much if you cannot get clear answers, timely updates, and honest progress reports.

 Communication Signals During the Sales Process

-Pay attention to how the company communicates before they have your money, because it only gets worse after:
+Watch how the company communicates before they have your money.
+It rarely gets better after.

-• Response time: Do they reply to emails within a business day?
-Are they proactive or do you have to chase them?
+• Response time: Do they reply within a business day?
+Are they proactive, or do you have to chase them?

-• Listening: Do they ask thoughtful questions about your business, or do they jump straight to proposing solutions?
+• Listening: Do they ask thoughtful questions about your business, or jump straight to pitching solutions?

-• Honesty: Do they ever push back on your ideas or say "that's not a good approach"?
-A company that agrees with everything you say is not being honest.
+• Honesty: Do they ever push back on your ideas, or say "that's not a good approach"?
+A company that agrees with everything is not being honest.
 They are being agreeable to close the deal.

 Project Management Setup